Financing Options For Law Students

 What is Financial Aid?

-Financial aid is assistance provided to students and families to supplement what they themselves are able to contribute to cover the cost of higher education.
+Financial aid is assistance provided to students to supplement what they themselves are able to contribute to cover the cost of their law school education.
 It can cover tuition and fees, housing and food, books and supplies, transportation, and some personal expenses.
 These items make up the estimated cost of attendance.
 Most financial aid is federal-based loans for which students are requires to have a current aid year FAFSA form on file.
 Please access www.studentaid.gove to your review your FAFSA.